Which city is cheaper, Chattanooga or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Chattanooga and New Orleans during the summer are popular places to visit.
-Many travelers come to New Orleans for the music scene and the family-friendly experiences.
+Many travelers come to New Orleans for the city activities, the music scene, and the family-friendly experiences.
+Also, many visitors come to Chattanooga in the summer for the hiking and the family-friendly experiences.

 In July, New Orleans is generally around the same temperature as Chattanooga.
-Temperatures in New Orleans average around 82°F (28°C), and Chattanooga stays around 81°F (27°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Chattanooga fluctuates around 81°F (27°C).

 In Chattanooga, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the summer, New Orleans often gets around the same amount of sunshine as Chattanooga.
 New Orleans gets 264 hours of sunny skies this time of year, while Chattanooga receives 265 hours of full sun.